yujie-tao/psychology-reading/notes/Handbook_of_Competence_and_Motivation/Chapter17.md

 	* **Self-observation**
 		* **Self-monitoring**: informal mental tracking of one's performance processes and outcomes.
 		* **Self-recording**: creating formal records of learning processes or outcomes.
   * **Self-reflection** :occurs after the performance phase and involves personal reactions to performance phase outcomes.
-Involves two self-regulatory subfunctions
+Involves two self-regulatory sub-functions
     * **Self-evaluation**
       * Self-comparison: with prior level of performance
 	  * Mastery comparison: with recognized criterion of performance